lpmi-13/current-projects/README.md

 ## 63) Browser based interface to give practice solving recursion problems
 - good programmers aren't better at this because they're smarter, just because they've had more practice doing it.
 - generate 100 or so similar recursion problems (or possibly a new one every hour?) and have users solve it via coding in the UI

+## 64) Put the n-gram tracing approach to authorship attribution in a docker container
+- possibly put it somewhere behind a web interface where we can fire texts at it?
+- use python

+## 65) Create a native app to record speech and stretch the octave range
+- English usually involves between 2-2.5 octaves in normal conversational speech
+- Some cultures don't use very wide octave ranges (whether out of politeness or habit)
+- The lack of range can suggest things to English listeners (boredom/disinterest/etc), so should not be unconsciously repeated from 1st culture out of habit.

+## 66) Remake the python conversational bot treasure hunt via web interface
+- Needs a log in, or no way to remember where the user "left off"
+- should be enough to keep the same script and put users into a simple postgres DB
+- possibly consider using serverless functions for auth

+## 67) App and/or website with peer-reviews simplifications of scientific concepts
+- Summaries that are gold standard